moutro/moutro/README.md

 - 🕵️ **Current Focus**: I'm currently building AI-driven apps and a React-based marketplace application.

 - :zap: **In My Free Time**: I'm not just a developer; I'm a lifelong learner.
 I'm currently honing my skills in React, JavaScript, Node.js, TypeScript, and AI technologies to build more intelligent and efficient applications.
 I also enjoy sharing my insights through blog posts and articles, primarily focused on development.
-Keep an eye out for my content on [LinkedIn](https://www.linkedin.com/in/jasonbariamis/) and [Medium](https://medium.com/@jasonbari646)!
+Keep an eye out for my content on [Medium](https://medium.com/@jasonbari646) !

 ---